itistamtran/Toxic_Comment_Classification/load_dataset.md

 # How to Load the Dataset

-This project includes zipped CSV files under the `dataset/` folder.
-Follow these steps to unzip and load the data:
+After downloading the zipped CSV files from [Kaggle](https://www.kaggle.com/c/jigsaw-toxic-comment-classification-challenge/data) and saving them under the `dataset/` folder, follow these steps to unzip and load the data:

 ## Step 1: Unzip the files